mathspp/mathspp/pages/02.blog/beating-linkedin-queens-with-python/item.md

  - positions in the same column;
  - positions in the same row; and
- - positions touching the queen diagonally.
+ - positions touching the queen.

 This means we need to update the positions of the coloured groups to exclude those invalid positions.
 That's why we compute new coloured group sets: